cfisch3r/cfisch3r.github.io/_posts/2023-03-06-how-to-write-a-good-adr.md

 description: „The process of writing an ADR explained.“
 ---

 [Architecture Decision Records](https://github.com/joelparkerhenderson/architecture-decision-record) (ADRs) are not only a great way to keep track of the choices you make while evolving your product architecture.
-It can also guides you and your team through the decision process when you face new architectural challenges.
+It also guides you and your team through the decision process when you face new architectural challenges.

 <!--more-->